 ✥ ✥ ✥

-A notion of “use yesterday’s values” was already mentioned in the 1980s which referred to the forecasting research done by Spyros Makridakis and Michèle Hibon.
+Armstrong already recommended that teams “use yesterday’s values” in the early 1980s.
+His paper in turn referred to the forecasting research done by Spyros Makridakis and Michèle Hibon.
 This research is also known as the M-Competitions.

 Gary P. Latham and Edward A. Locke.
 “New developments in and directions for goal-setting research.”
 In European Psychologist 12(4), 2007, pp. 290-300.